 d. smooth entry and exit provisions to the bus bay.
-48. Provide AUTO TURN (or an equivalent) plots to demonstrate vehicle In conjunction with turning movements of the shuttle bus entering/exiting the shuttle bus the lodgement of a bay from/to the traffic lane in Railway Street.
-Indicate clearly the traffic development permit lane in Railway Street on drawings. for operational works.
-49. Construct the shuttle bus bay in accordance with the development Prior to On permit for operational works.
+48. Provide AUTO TURN (or an equivalent) plots to demonstrate vehicle turning movements of the shuttle bus entering/exiting the shuttle bus bay from/to the traffic lane in Railway Street.
+Indicate clearly the traffic In conjunction with the lodgement of a development permit lane in Railway Street on drawings. for operational works 49.
+Construct the shuttle bus bay in accordance with the development Prior to On permit for operational works.
 Maintenance inspection.
 Paven nent Design 50.
-Engage a suitably experienced Registered Professional Engineer Prior to pre-start Queensland (RPEQ) to prepare and submit a pavement design for all meeting. roadworks.
-Pavement design must be undertaken in accordance with Austroads Guide to Pavement Technology Part 2 Pavement Structural Design.
+Engage a suitably experienced Registered Professional Engineer Prior to pre-start 30.
+Queensland (RPEQ) to prepare and submit a pavement design for all roadworks.
+Pavement design must be undertaken in accordance with Austroads Guide to Pavement Technology Part 2 Pavement Structural Design. meeting.
 Pedes trian Safety 51.
-Obtain approval from Council for any footpath, road or lane closures, Prior to the and ensure all conditions of that approval are complied with during commencement of construction of the works. construction works.
+Obtain approval from Council for any footpath, road or lane closures, Prior to the • and ensure all conditions of that approval are complied with during commencement of construction of the works. construction works.
 52. Maintain safe pedestrian access along Council's footpaths.
-At all times. water General 7tt dir tillies.
-53. All works associated with this development must be undertaken At all times.
-3 3. without resulting in stormwater damage, ponding or nuisance to 7 te dir times. surrounding and/or downstream properties or infrastructure.
-54. Provide on-site detention for stormwater to ensure no worsening of In conjunction with J 4 . pre-development peak flows for all events up to 1% AEP. the lodgement of a pre-development peak nows for all events up to 1% ALF. development permit De in a de la decembra de la decembr for operational works.
-55. Design and construct an underground stormwater drainage system Design in conjunction (non-trunk) to discharge the mitigated stormwater from the with the lodgement of development to the existing stormwater pit at the intersection of a development permit Wiggins and North Street. for operational works.
-Construction prior to Note: This condition is imposed under Section 145 of the Planning Act commencement of 2016. use.
-56. Construct stormwater drainage works in accordance with the Prior to development permit for operational works. commencement of use.
-Earth works and Retaining Walls 57.
-Unless otherwise required by conditions of this approval, earthworks In conjunction with a associated with this development must be designed in accordance with: development a.
-Gatton Shire Planning Scheme; application for b.
-Australian Standard AS3798 Guidelines for Earthworks for operational works.
-Commercial and Residential Developments (Level 1 Supervision); c.
+At all times. water General an annesi 53.
+All works associated with this development must be undertaken At all times.
+J 3.
+At all times. without resulting in stormwater damage, ponding or nuisance to surrounding and/or downstream properties or infrastructure.
+54. Provide on-site detention for stormwater to ensure no worsening of pre-development peak flows for all events up to 1% AEP.
+In conjunction with the lodgement of a development permit for operational works 55.
+Design and construct an underground stormwater drainage system (non-trunk) to discharge the mitigated stormwater from the development to the existing stormwater pit at the intersection of Wiggins and North Street.
+Design in conjunction with the lodgement o a development permi for operational works Construction prior to Note: This condition is imposed under Section 145 of the Planning Act 2016. commencement of use.
+56. Construct stormwater drainage works in accordance with the development permit for operational works.
+Prior to commencement of use. works and Retaining Walls T 57.
+Unless otherwise required by conditions of this approval, earthworks associated with this development must be designed in accordance with: a.
+Gatton Shire Planning Scheme; b.
+Australian Standard AS3798 Guidelines for Earthworks for Commercial and Residential Developments (Level 1 Supervision); c.
 Australian/New Zealand Standard AS/NZS1170 Structure design actions; and d.
-Australian Standard AS4678 Earth-retaining structures and include relevant drainage.
-58. All earthworks must include erosion and sediment control measures in At all times during accordance with the International Erosion Control Association's Best construction. decordance with the international Prosion Control Association's Dest construction.
+Australian Standard AS4678 Earth-retaining structures and In conjunction with a development application for operational works. include relevant drainage.
+58. All earthworks must include erosion and sediment control measures in At all times during construction.